Best golf courses in Las Vegas

-From Chimera to the historic Royal Links and the desert hills of Southshore Golf Club, we explore the very best golf in Las Vegas...
+From Chimera to the desert hills of Southshore Golf Club, we explore the very best golf in Las Vegas...

 Formerly known as ‘Tuscany’ and designed by Ted Robinson Jr. in 2003, Chimera offers unparalleled views of the Strip and snow-capped Mt Charleston.
 A classic desert layout, and known for being in great condition with well-kept fairways and greens, Chimera is a ‘hidden gem’ and offers really good value for money.
 Beware of the Vegas winds though, as they can turn this gentle track into a beast!